 Side Effects of Marijuana During Pregnancy

-- Disrupts the circulation of oxygen in the blood through the placenta
+- Disrupting the circulation of oxygen in the blood through the placenta

 - Faintness and increased risk of injury through sudden falls

-- Affects the growth and development of the infant
+- Affecting the growth and development of the infant

 - Low birth-weight in the neonate

-- Increases the tendencies of anemia in the mother
+- Increase in the tendencies of anemia in the mother

 - Impaired cognitive abilities for the child later in life

-Cannabis and pregnancy is a highly controversial matter and should be discussed extensively with a medical professional, especially for long-time weed users who may require some support in stopping pot.
+The connection between marijuana and pregnancy is highly controversial and should be discussed extensively with a medical professional, especially for long-time weed users who may require some support in stopping pot.

 How to Stop Using Cannabis in Pregnancy